Assault Charge Attorney Cody Villalon Will Protect Your Rights

 If your action was in response to a threat to your property, you might be able to defend against an assault charge successfully.
 This is especially true if the property in question was being invaded or illegally withheld.

 Individuals may have a legal right to use reasonable force to defend and protect their own property.
 Many instances of defense of property involve the defendant’s home.
-If this describes the circumstances of your situation, Cody Villalon, Attorney at Law, can help.
+If this describes the circumstances of your situation, Cody Villalon, Richmond Fraud Defense Lawyer at Law, can help.

 Choose Cody Villalon, Attorney at Law, For a Confidential Consultation